 - Rocker-style dimmers have a rocker panel for control.
 With some, the rocker is used for the dimmer adjustment.
 With others, the rocker merely turns the light on or off, while the dimmer level is controlled by a little slide-bar next to the rocker.
 Toggle-type dimmers also can have this setup.

 - Slide-type dimmers have a little lever that slides up and down.
-Some of these feature built-in illumination, making it easy to see the switch at night when the lights are out.
+Some of these feature built-in illuminations, making it easy to see the switch at night when the lights are out.

 - Automatic dimmers are a favorite.
 They have on, off, and automatic settings on the switch.
 When set to automatic, the switch uses a light sensor to detect the level of room lighting and adjusts the light fixture accordingly.
 If it's a sunny day and then it suddenly becomes cloudy and dark outside, the dimmer increases the brightness of the light to maintain the same level of brightness in the room.